 If you already have a DreamHost account, you can acquire one of these certificates by navigating to Panel > Domains > Secure Hosting in your control panel.
 Here you’ll see all your domains, and the available SSL/TLS options.

-Select one from the available options and then click on Save changes now!
 Your DreamHost site will now be protected by SSL/TLS.